 My best advice to this problem is to choose correct type of design and take extra care during healing.

 With multiple session tattoos I depend on clients appreaceation of my work.

-Cleaning and creaming every two hours for two weeks is actually a hard job, I understand that.
+Cleaning and creaming every two hours until it is healed is actually a hard job, I understand that.

-But tattoo that was not taken care of properly means more extra and unnecessary work at next session.
+But tattoo that was not taken care of properly means more extra and unnecessary work.
 Its not fun for me and it means more money for You.
-We both loose, as insteed of extra money from this job I want to finish piece and have a sense of accomplishment.
+We both loose, as insteed of extra money I want to finish piece and have a sense of accomplishment + material for portfolio.